adamhtoolwin/control-ef/README.md

 Our original design was supposed to allow only logged in users to access the [homepage](http://localhost:8080) as well.
 However, due to some unknown bug, everyone can access the home page as well.
 Our config also defines the route matcher `antMatchers("/**").hasAnyRole("ADMIN","USER")` in the `SecurityConfig.java`.
 Any advice would be appreciated.

 Users can register through the Registration form.
+After an email is sent to the Mailtrap email API.

 Sample data for login: